stkent/amplify/README.md

 _amplify_ provides two configurable prompt UIs.
 The test app associated with this project includes examples of these prompts with:

 - no custom configuration applied;
-- distinct colors and strings set on every attribute in xml;
+- distinct colors and strings set on every attribute in XML;
 - distinct colors and strings set on every attribute in code;

 | Test app UI; use me to explore!  |